-With the authorization of the Company's board of directors, the Company declared distributions monthly from January 2019 through March 31, 2020 at a gross distribution rate of \$0.05208 per month, for each share class, less any applicable distribution and stockholder servicing fees.
-Distributions are made on all classes of the Company's common stock at the same time.
+With the authorization of the Company's board of directors, the Company declared distributions monthly from January 2019 through March 31, 2022 at a gross distribution rate of \$0.05208 per month (\$0.625 annualized) for each share class, less any applicable distribution and stockholder servicing fees.
+Distributions are declared on all classes of the Company's common stock at the same time.
 All distributions were paid in cash or reinvested in shares of the Company's common stock for those participating in the Company's distribution reinvestment plan and have been paid or issued, respectively, on the first business day following the completion of the month to which they relate.
 Distributions reinvested pursuant to the Company's distribution reinvestment plan were reinvested in shares of the same class as the shares on which the distributions were made.
 Some or all of the cash distributions may be paid from sources other than cash flows from operations.

-The table below outlines the net cash distributions declared for each class of shares for the years ended December 31, 2019, 2018 and 2017.
+The table below outlines the net cash distributions declared for each class of shares for the years ended December 31, 2021, 2020 and 2019.
 The net distributions presented below are representative of the gross distribution rate declared by our board of directors less any applicable ongoing distribution and stockholder servicing fees.
 See Item 7.
 "Management's Discussion and Analysis of Financial Condition and Results of Operations - Distribution History" for additional information regarding our distributions.

-Year Ended December 31, 2 2019 2 2018 2 2017 Distributions declared per Class AX share, net \$ 0.63 \$ 0.61 \$ 0.60 Distributions declared per Class TX share, net \$ 0.52 \$ 0.51 \$ 0.50 Distributions declared per Class IX share, net \$ 0.60 \$ 0.59 \$ 0.39 Distributions declared per Class T share, net \$ 0.52 \$ 0.51 \$ Distributions declared per Class S share, net \$ 0.52 \$ 0.51 \$ Distributions declared per Class D share, net \$ 0.60 \$ 0.59 \$ Distributions declared per Class I share, net \$ 0.63 \$ 0.61 \$
+Year Ended December 31, Ι, 2 2021 2 2020 2 2019 Distributions declared per Class AX share, net \$ 0.63 \$ 0.63 \$ 0.63 Distributions declared per Class TX share, net \$ 0.52 \$ 0.53 \$ 0.52 Distributions declared per Class IX share, net \$ 0.60 \$ 0.60 \$ 0.60 Distributions declared per Class T share, net \$ 0.52 \$ 0.53 \$ 0.52 Distributions declared per Class S share, net \$ 0.53 \$ 0.53 \$ 0.52 Distributions declared per Class D share, net \$ 0.60 \$ 0.60 \$ 0.60 Distributions declared per Class I share, net \$ 0.63 \$ 0.63 \$ 0.63

 We have not generated and we may continue to be unable to generate sufficient cash flows from operations to fully fund distributions paid.
 Therefore, some or all of our distributions have been and may continue to be paid and during the offering phase, are likely to be paid at least partially from other sources, such as proceeds from the sales of assets, proceeds from our debt financings, proceeds from our public offerings, cash advances by our Advisor and/or cash resulting from a waiver or deferral of fees.
 We have not placed a cap on the amount of distributions that may be paid from any of these sources.
-For example, we funded 42%, 32% and 56% of total distributions for the years ended December 31, 2019, 2018 and 2017, respectively, with cash flows from other sources such as cash flows from investing activities, which may include proceeds from the sale of real estate and/or cash flows from financing activities, which may include offering proceeds.
+For example, we funded 41%, 60% and 42% of total distributions for the years ended December 31, 2021, 2020 and 2019, respectively, with cash flows from other sources such as cash flows from investing activities, which may include proceeds from the sale of real estate and/or cash flows from financing activities, which may include offering proceeds.